Skip to Content

 Type of trail: Out and back

 Queenstown Hill is one of the most accessible hikes in Queenstown.
-Unlike trails such as Bob’s Cove Track and Mt Crichton Loop, Queenstown Hill starts right from town.
+Unlike trails such as Bob’s Cove Track and Mt Crichton Loop, this trail starts right from town.
 On top of this, it can be accomplished in under 3 hours and is also open all year round – perfect for any Queenstown itinerary!
-The accessibility combined with the stunning views from the summit makes hiking Queenstown Hill one of those must-do activities for both locals and tourists alike.

-The Queenstown Hill trail is well maintained and isn’t a technical hike by any means.
-It is suitable for people who don’t consider themselves “hikers”, dogs, and even children who are up for the challenge.
+The trail is well-maintained and isn’t a technical hike by any means.
+It is suitable for people who don’t consider themselves “hikers”, and even children who are up for the challenge.
 With that said, the hike to the summit is a steady incline without any flat or downhill sections.
-It is a bit of a workout for sure, but once at the top, it’s totally worth it!
-In fact, many claim this hike to do be one of the best activities to do in New Zealand.

-There are tons of viewpoints to explore at the top of Queenstown Hill, and as such, lots of amazing photo opportunities.
+There are tons of viewpoints to explore at the top, and as such, lots of amazing photo opportunities.
 There is even a metal sculpture called the Basket of Dreams that I’ll you more about later on in this blog.

 Related Read: Queenstown Hill is one of the best hikes in New Zealand, find out what the others are in my blog!